 How to Perform a Disciplined Sell-Side M&A Process to Maximize Results

-The sell-side M&A process is long and complex.
+The sell-side M&A process, facilitating the sale of a business, is long and complex.
 Bringing a company to market does not guarantee the company will achieve its M&A goals.
 The M&A process is challenging for three reasons:

-- It is difficult to build consensus among a large number of stakeholders
+1. It is difficult to build consensus among a large number of stakeholders.

-- Gathering relevant, transparent, and adequate data is complicated, particularly in private markets
+2. Gathering relevant, transparent, and adequate data is complicated, particularly in private markets.

-- The M&A process contains many steps, and within each step there are many opportunities for things to go wrong
+3. The M&A process contains many steps, and within each step, there are many opportunities for things to go wrong.

-This report contains the step-by-step guide Jahani and Associates (J&A)—an NYC-based global independent investment bank—uses to maximize results for its clients.
+This report contains the step-by-step guide Jahani and Associates (J&A)—an NYC-based professional services and advisory firm—uses to maximize results for its clients.
 Each step in the sell-side M&A process is driven by activities, deliverables, and solutions.

 STEP 1: Preparation to Solicitation

-Preparation to solicitation requires the company and their investment banker to generate the artifacts buyers need to make an offer for the company.
-This information includes but is not limited to financial information, the growth history of the company, intangible asset information (e.g., customer relationships and proprietary technology), and the reasons the owners are selling the business.1 This information must be woven together and organized correctly so buyers can efficiently formulate their offers.
+Preparation for solicitation requires the company and their investment banker to generate the artifacts buyers need to make an offer for the company.
+This information includes but is not limited to financial information, the growth history of the company, intangible asset information (e.g., customer relationships and proprietary technology), and the reasons the owners are selling the business.

-IOIs contain valuation ranges and general expectations of earnout.
-These should be negotiated as necessary to have a smooth transition from an IOI to an executable letter of intent (LOI).
-IOIs are nonbinding.
+IOIs (Indications of Interest) contain valuation ranges and general expectations of earn-out, which should be negotiated as necessary to have a smooth transition from an IOI to an executable letter of intent (LOI).
+IOIs are non-binding.

 STEP 3: IOI to LOI

-A site visit usually occurs while transitioning an IOI to an LOI.
-The visit is an opportunity for the buyer and seller to meet and conduct a deep dive into any outstanding items that need to be settled before executing an LOI.
+A site visit usually occurs while transitioning an IOI to an LOI and is an opportunity for the buyer and seller to meet and conduct a deep dive into any outstanding items that need to be settled before executing an LOI.
 Since LOIs are legally binding, many buyers will require exclusivity after an executed LOI, which is also referred to as a “no-shop clause.”
-This means the seller will not be able to conduct sale-related conversations during the no-shop period and must ensure the upcoming due diligence will be satisfactory in order to close the deal.
+This means the seller will not be able to conduct sale-related conversations during the no-shop period and must ensure the upcoming due diligence will be satisfactory, in order to close the deal.

 STEP 4: LOI to Purchase Agreement, Including Due Diligence

-Due diligence is often the longest part of the sell-side M&A process.
-Depending on the size and complexity of the deal, it may take up to 120 days.2 Due diligence is the process of affirming the information the buyer has used to make its offer and determining whether or not the company is in good standing with the relevant administrative, legal, financial, technological, security, operational, and other information in its possession.
+Due diligence is the process of affirming the information the buyer has used to make his offer and determining whether or not the company is in good standing with all relevant information in its possession.
+It is often the longest part of the sell-side M&A process, as it may take up to 120 days.

-Once due diligence is complete, executing the purchase agreement is the final step in the sell-side M&A process.
-These agreements can either be asset purchases or stock purchases.
-The purchase agreement is the binding contract where ownership officially changes hands.
-If due diligence went as expected, this step should be relatively simple.
-The changes that may affect purchase agreement negotiations are material discoveries in due diligence, economic forces, material alterations in the business’ operations, and management changes.
-It is very important for business activities to go according to plan during due diligence.
+Once due diligence is complete, executing the purchase agreement, where ownership changes hands, is the final step in the sell-side M&A process.
+Agreements can be asset purchases or stock purchases.
+If due diligence went as expected, which is vastly important, this step should be relatively simple.
+Changes that may affect purchase agreement negotiations are material discoveries in due diligence, economic forces, material alterations in business operations, and management changes.

 Preparation to Solicitation

 Companies most often do not go from preparation to solicitation when seller management teams are not aligned or properly prepped for the sell-side M&A process.
 This can occur when multiple stakeholders are involved, particularly in companies boasting a significant capital raise.
-A seller may also not move to the solicitation phase due to major market forces negatively affecting business performance.
 If a business undergoes a change that materially reduces the company’s desired valuation, management often decides to postpone the process.

 Solicitation to IOI

-Fundamentally, solicitation to IOI is a sales process.
-Therefore, sellers and their teams are most prepared when they view this as a sales exercise.
+As a solicitation to IOI is fundamentally a sales process, sellers, and their teams are most prepared when they view this as a sales exercise.
 This is often the most difficult step in the process for unprofitable companies in the lower-middle market.